snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 <a name="plastic_bins"></a>**Clear plastic bins** are the most
-effective solution for being able to immediately see what we have (and what we're low on).
-Some might say they aren't the most environmentally friendly, but clear bins have near-infinite reuse potential (so I'll never throw them in the garbage), and they completely eliminate forgotten (and eventually wasted) food.
+effective solution for being able to immediately see what we have (and what we're low on). :mag: They're not made from the most environmentally-friendly material, *but* clear bins have near-infinite reuse potential (so I'll never throw them in the garbage), and they completely eliminate forgotten (and eventually wasted) food. :balance_scale:

 ![Closet](../assets/img/pantrybin07.jpg){: .mx-auto.d-block :}